-A nonprofit fundraising plan is a guiding document designed to help you raise the money you need to achieve your goals.
+A nonprofit fundraising plan is a road map designed to help you raise the money you need to achieve your goals.

 It breaks down your organization’s vision into actionable, highly-specific steps for success.